ippontech/blog-usa/posts/ngrx-facade-pattern.md

    - [NgRx DevTools](https://blog.angular-university.io/angular-ngrx-devtools/) has an action log that may be less useful for debugging with generic actions.

 ### Conclusion
-While this may violate some of the standards and recommendations of the redux pattern, I don't think the gains your team can have in development speed are outweighed.
-If you need to move fast there is a clear upside to using facades, but I would make sure the developers on the team also gain a solid understanding of NgRx.
+While this may violate some of the standards and recommendations of the Redux pattern, I do not think the gains your team can have in development speed are outweighed.
+If you need to move fast, there is a clear upside to using facades, but I would make sure the developers on the team also gain a solid understanding of NgRx.
 By understanding NgRx and the potential issues that using a facade may bring, you can write better code as a team and avoid those problems.